yasaisen/RAGdemos/README.md

 The framework retrieves the most relevant document chunks, builds a prompt, and uses a language model to produce an answer.

-## Repository Layout

-- `tryRAG/framework.py` – main class with indexing and generation logic.
-- `tryRAG/dataType.py` – dataclasses for document chunks and query objects.
-- `tryRAG/templates.py` – prompt templates used by the framework.
-- `demo.ipynb` – Jupyter notebook that demonstrates basic usage.

 ## License